neomjs/neo/.github/CODEBASE_OVERVIEW.md

 ## apps

 This contains demo apps created with the <a href="../buildScripts/createApp.js" target="_blank">createApp</a> build script.
 Demo apps are created together in this repo, to allow for work on the framework source in parallel.
 (Note: The createApp build script creates a neo.mjs app shell within this repository's app folder.)
-Once a demo app is done, `npx neo-app` will create a new shell and move it into the <a href="https://github.com/neomjs/" rel="_blank">neo namespace</a>.
+Once a demo app is done, we usually use `npx neo-app` to create a new shell and move it into the <a href="https://github.com/neomjs/" rel="_blank">neo namespace</a>.

 ## buildScripts